httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Sending Client Hints

 Clients control which Client Hints are sent in requests, based on their default settings, user configuration and/or preferences.
-Implementers might provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
-Implementations specific to certain use cases or threat models might avoid transmitting these header fields altogether, or limit them to secure contexts or authenticated sessions.
-Implementers should be aware that explaining the privacy implications of passive fingerprinting or network information disclosure may be challenging.
+The client and server can use an opt-in mechanism outlined below to negotiate which fields should be sent to allow for efficient content adaption.

-The client and server, or an intermediate proxy, can use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.
+Implementers should be aware of the passive fingerprinting and network information disclosure implications when implementing support for Client Hints, and follow the considerations outlined in "Security Considerations" section of this document.

 ## Server Processing of Client Hints